-Indeed, music has resounded with the walls of this sacred space in Meadville since it was built more than 140 years ago.
+Indeed, music has resounded with the walls of this sacred space in Meadville since it was built nearly 150 years ago.
 The hymns, psalms, and anthems we sing each week are vital part of the church's worship, offered to the glory of God and for the nurture of God's people.
 If you have a musical talent to share, we would be delighted to hear from you!

 A mixed-voice choir has been a fixture of our Sunday morning worship since the early 20th century.
 This choir explores the great musical heritage of the church while including thoughtful works by composers of the present day.
-Rehearsals are on Sundays from 9:30-10:45 AM from early September until early May.
+Beginning October 2021, the choir's Sunday schedule will be: warmup 9:30-10:00 AM, sing at the 10:00 service, short break, and rehearse until noon.
 No musical training is necessary, though the ability to sing on pitch is required, as is a basic grasp of musical notation.

 Believing in the importance of nurturing the art of choral singing, we annually offer a limited number of scholarships to Allegheny College students who sing with our choir.
 These singers provide a stable core to our choral sound, and help smooth out seasonal fluctuations in attendance.
 Click to hear the Chancel Choir sing 'Acclamation for Palm Sunday' by Kevin Dill.

-Saint Hildegard Choir (currently on hiatus) Founded in 2014, this 8-10 voice ensemble sings several times per semester at the 11:00 service, with a focus on Renaissance polyphony, plainsong, and other a cappella music.
+Saint Hildegard Choir (currently on hiatus) Founded in 2014, this 8-10 voice ensemble sings several times per semester, with a focus on Renaissance polyphony, plainsong, and other a cappella music.
 The choral scholars who sing in the Chancel Choir also sing in the Saint Hildegard Choir.
 Rehearsals are on Thursday evenings on an as-needed basis.

 Click to hear the Saint Hildegard Choir sing 'Sicut Cervus' by G.P. da Palestrina (live recording from Sunday, November 24).

-Liberty Bell Choir (resuming fall 2021) Established in 1975, this ensemble rings monthly at the 10:00 service.
+Liberty Bells Established in 1975, this ensemble rings in church about once per month.
 They have also performed in concerts and other community events, including Meadville’s much-loved ‘Trees of Christmas’ and the annual 'Spring Ring'.
-Rehearsals are on Sundays at 11:00 AM, with an additional Saturday rehearsal from 9:30-10:30 AM on the weekends when the bells ring in church.
+Rehearsals are on Tuesdays from 7:15-8:00 PM.
 No prior handbell experience is necessary, but the ability to read music is required.

 Click to hear the Liberty Bells play 'Carol of the Bells' arranged by William Witherup.